AdobeDocs/places.ko-KR/help/places-ext-aep-sdks/places-extension/places-extension.md

 #### iOS

-앱의 `application:didFinishLaunchingWithOptions:` 메서드를 사용하여 다른 SDK 등록 호출로 Places 확장을 등록합니다.
+In your App's `application:didFinishLaunchingWithOptions:` method, register the Places extension with your other SDK registration calls:

 **Objective-C**